Leonard, a Memoir

 The second source of his seriousness was his scholarly, almost his rabbinical Jewishness.
 For a brief time he was an Israeli soldier, and saw action.
 He shocked me, and I let him know it, when he spoke in favor of vengeful bloodletting in Lebanon.
 Never fond of Islam, he yet had a grudging respect for the Muslim habit of covering their women.
 “They know that’s all we think about.”

-In a late poem he speaks to himself (he’s always speaking to himself) of an insect on his table: “It pleased you not to want to want to kill it.”
+In a late poem he speaks to himself (he’s always speaking to himself) of an insect on his table: “It pleased you not to want to kill it.”
 The “pleased you” is self-mocking; the usual thing is to crush the little fuckers.
 But then we hear God talking: You are the insect, “so busy in the light of my eyes,” and the “pleased you” resounds as a prayer—May it please you, my Lord—to himself.

 He has a wonderful way of pivoting on a word like that: